 If ever there was a vegetable that looks like it fell from another world, it’s the eggplant.
 Also known as an aubergine, melongene or guinea squash, eggplant is in the same family as deadly nightshade.
-As we continue our series of posts about cooking vegetables, this purple-skinned alien is in our spotlight.

 Eggplant is related to the tomato and the potato.
-It is most closely associated with cuisines of India, Pakistan, Sri Lanka, Bangladesh and Nepal, where it originated.
+It is most closely associated with the cuisines of India, Pakistan, Sri Lanka, Bangladesh and Nepal, where it originated.
 Technically, the eggplant is a berry, containing edible seeds.
 But the seeds contain nicotine, just like tobacco.

 There are many varieties in all sorts of sizes, shapes and colors.
 The most common is the European variety, that purple ovoid we think of when we think eggplant.

 Shopping.
 Choose eggplants that have smooth, glossy skins without wrinkles or spongy spots.
 They should be heavy for their size and feel solid.